vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/apperance.md

   - config
 ---

-The following are appearance configuration options provided by the theme.
-In general, you do not need to config them, they are provided for users who need them.
+These are appearance configuration options provided by the theme.

 ## algoliaType